Copyright 2013 by

 I first read this on the 27th August 2014.

-Wow, this is a great novel.
+Brilliant, just brilliant.
+This is such a great novel.
 There's a continuing undercurrent of suspense.
 You just know there's more to all this than is apparent.
-One Esk slowly reveals
+As the novels progresses, One Esk slowly reveals "her" personality and the history behind it.

 What great characters Leckie has given us: One Esk, Lieutenants Awn and Skaaiat, Seivarden Vendai.
 They'll stick in my memory, the heroes, the bravery and the human touch.